Facts about M.D. Watson

 John H. Watson, M.D. — otherwise known as Dr. Watson — is the loyal companion of detective Sherlock Holmes and the narrator of nearly all the Holmes stories written by Sir Arthur Conan Doyle.

-Dr. Watson debuts in A Study in Scarlet, the first Sherlock Holmes story (published in 1887).
-He joins Holmes in his bachelor lodgings at 221b Baker Street in London and accompanies the detective on the first of his many adventures.
-Eventually Dr. Watson began his own medical practice, married and moved out of the Baker Street flat; in still later stories, after the untimely death of his wife, Watson moves back in with Holmes.
+Dr. Watson made his debut in A Study in Scarlet, the first Sherlock Holmes story (published in 1887).
+In that story he met Holmes, joined him in bachelor lodgings at 221b Baker Street in London, and accompanied the detective on the first of his many adventures.
+In later stories Dr. Watson began his own medical practice, married, and moved out of the Baker Street flat; in still later stories, after the untimely death of his wife, Watson moved back in with Holmes.

-Though often played as a buffoon in the movies (most notably by Nigel Bruce in the series of films starring Basil Rathbone as Holmes), in the original stories Dr. Watson is a dependable and intelligent man and offers a warmhearted counterpoint to Holmes’s cool cynicism.
+Though often played as a buffoon in the movies (most notably by Nigel Bruce in the series of films starring Basil Rathbone as Holmes), the Dr. Watson of the original stories is a dependable and intelligent man, and offers a warmhearted counterpoint to Holmes’s cool cynicism.
+The 1980s Grenada Television series, featuring Jeremy Brett as Sherlock Holmes, featured David Burke and then Edward Hardwicke playing Watson as just such an intelligent, competent man.

 Extra credit